reduxjs/redux/docs/basics/Actions.md

 }
 ```

-It’s a good idea to pass as little data in action as possible.
+It’s a good idea to pass as little data in each action as possible.
 For example, it’s better to pass `index` than the whole todo object.

 Finally, we’ll add one more action type for changing the currently visible todos.